AN AVERAGE FLY FISHERMAN

 Dry Fly & Nymph

 My mentor, when I started Fly Fishing, was a Gentleman called Michael Kitchen.
 He was, from my perspective, indeed an expert Fly Fisherman.
-Not only did he cast superbly, he used the flies that he tied himself to continually catch fish, irrespective of the conditions or location.
+Not only did he cast superbly, but he also used the flies that he tied himself to continually catch fish, irrespective of the conditions or location.
 I learned an awful lot from Mike, who taught me the art of Upstream Dry Fly and Nymph Fishing.
-When ‘nymphing’ we of course used Frank Sawyers Pheasant Tail Nympth or PTN.
+When ‘nymphing’ we, of course, used Frank Sawyers Pheasant Tail Nymph or PTN.
 We had tied these ourselves in the original form without using thread.
 After many blank weeks on the Avon, I quickly learned the art of ‘stalking’ the fish.
 I subsequently caught my fair share of brown trout and grayling.

 My First Fishing Rod

 My first Fly Fishing rod was of course made of the tried and tested GRP or glass reinforced plastic.
 It was cheap but quite suitable for a novice like me, finding difficulty keeping the fly line in the air.
 Mike, of course, had one of the ultra expensive and newfangled carbon fibre rods.
 These came with a warning not to take them anywhere near electricity pylons.
 Carbon fibre rods were quite prone to breaking, combined with the initial purchase cost, were out of my reach.